Today we are going to talk about what to do when someone loses a pet.

 - Tell them you know exactly how they feel, because you’ve been there, etc. Everyone experiences loss differently, and every loss is different because it is a different pet or person

 We hope this article has given you some good ideas for what to do when someone loses a pet.
 When in doubt, just remember that it’s your job to simply be there for your friend or loved one as they process their grief and remember the life of their furry friend.
-More than anything, your presence and attention alone is the best gift you can give.
+More than anything, your presence and attention alone is the nicest gift you can give.